— Graduate Student

 - E-mail: firstname.lastname@example.org

-I am a third year graduate student interested in human decision making.
+I am a 5th year graduate student interested in human decision making.
 My current research focuses on how performance in decision-making tasks is affected by a combination of aging, individual differences, and situational factors.

 Situational Factors: When do we choke under pressure, and when do we excel?
 When do distractions enhance or harm our performance?
 One of my areas of focus is the interaction between pressure, distraction, and task complexity in decision-making task performance.